natmegsweden/natmeg_utils/README.md

 - `BIDS`: Path to the BIDS folder where the data will be saved
 - `Calibration`: Path to the calibration file
 - `Crosstalk`: Path to the crosstalk file
-- `Dataset_description`: Path to the dataset_description.json file
+- `Dataset_description`: Path to the dataset_description.json file in the BIDS folder
-- `Participants`: Path to the participants.tsv file
+- `Participants`: Path to the participants.tsv file in the BIDS folder
-- `Participants mapping (csv)`: Path to the mapping file
+- `Participants mapping (csv)`: Path to the mapping file that contains the original and new subject IDs
 - `Original subjID name`: Name of the column in the mapping file that contains the original subject ID
 - `New subjID name`: Name of the column in the mapping file that contains the new subject ID
 - `Original session name`: Name of the column in the mapping file that contains the original session ID